hujhax/austin-improv-wiki/The Knuckleball Now.md

 They have appeared in every [[Out of Bounds Comedy Festival]] from 2005 to 2014.

 In 2014 Lee Eddy, after a long absence, re-joined The Knuckleball Now.

+The Knuckleball Now was honored with the Rudy Kloptic Award for Oustanding Improvisational Troupe at the 2017 B. Iden Payne Awards.

 ### Former Members
 * [[David Modigliani]] (founder)